Client Wrappers

 Unified API Surface

-Every wrapper exposes the same operations organized by pillar:
+Every wrapper exposes the same operations:

 Harness (LLM Proxy)